 chairs-table

-For Stone or Mosaic Table Tops – These table tops should be cleaned weekly.
-Simply brush off any surface dirt and debris with a soft brush and clean with either a mild detergent or Simple Green.
+• For Stone or Mosaic Table Tops: Clean weekly by brushing off surface dirt and debris with a soft brush, then use mild detergent or Simple Green.
 Rinse thoroughly and dry with a terry-cotton towel or chamois.
-Spills on the table should be cleaned up as they occur since over time the offending matter can penetrate the sealant and cause damage.
-All stone or mosaic tops should be re-sealed ever 6-12 months with a stone sealant/protectant.
-Avoid Ammonia based cleaners on stone or mosaic tables as it can cause premature break down of the table sealant.
+Clean up spills immediately to prevent damage to the sealant.
+Re-seal stone or mosaic tops every 6-12 months with a stone sealant/protectant.
+Avoid using ammonia-based cleaners on stone or mosaic tables, as it can break down the table sealant prematurely.

-For Porcelain tile tops – These beautiful tops are durable and very easy to maintain.
-Porcelain tiles are made from porcelain clays which is a denser, finer grained clay making them stronger once fired than non-porcelain ceramic tiles.
-Moreover, porcelain tiles have a low water absorption rate (less than 0.5%) making them very frost resistant.
-Keep porcelain table tops free of dust with regular cleanings.
-Clean with a mild liquid soap, water, and a clean soft rag, followed by a clean water rinse to remove soap residue.
-For tougher stains such as dirt build-up, food, etc, use a pH-balanced cleaner made for use on porcelain.
-Always store or cover the tops during extended periods of non-use.
+• For Porcelain Tile Tops: Keep porcelain tops free of dust with regular cleanings.
+Use mild liquid soap, water, and a soft rag, followed by a clean water rinse to remove soap residue.
+For tougher stains, use a pH-balanced cleaner designed for use on porcelain.
+Store or cover the tops during extended periods of non-use.

 Umbrellas, Shades & Pavilions